-1. A student who has earned a grade of "A" in any individual course is not eligible to repeat the course

-- for additional academic credit or computation of any grade point average.
+- A student who has earned a grade of "A" in any individual course is not eligible to repeat the course for additional academic credit or computation of any grade point average. - 2.
 A student who has earned a grade of "B" or "C" in any individual course may repeat the course one time for credit in order to earn a higher grade.
 Both the first and second grades earned in the course will be computed in the student's Cumulative Grade Point Average.
-Only the last grade earned will be computed in the student's Degree Grade Point Average.

-Any course in which a final grade of "D", "F" or "WF" has been earned may be repeated as many - 3. times as needed. - After the course has been repeated, the last grade earned stands as the official grade.
-All grades for the course will appear on the student's transcript. - When determining academic standing, campus awards, and honors, all grades appearing on the - student's transcript (Cumulative Grade Point Average) will be used.

-Courses taken at Southeastern and not completed with satisfactory final grades may not be repeated for credit at another institution and the credits used to make up the deficiency at Southeastern.
-A satisfactory final grade is defined as the minimal acceptable grade for degree/graduation requirements for the student's academic program. - Southeastern's professional schools and academic colleges may set higher repeat rules regarding admission into specified programs.
-Policies for admission to and graduation from specific degree programs may be found in the appropriate academic section of this catalogue.
+Only the last grade earned will be computed in the student's Degree Grade Point Average. - 3.
+Any course in which a final grade of "D", "F" or "WF" has been earned may be repeated as many times as needed until a grade of "C" or better is earned.
+(A grade of "C" or "B" may then be repeated once.
+See #2 above). - After the course has been repeated, the last grade earned stands as the official grade.
+All grades for the course will appear on the student's transcript. - When determining academic standing, campus awards, and honors, all grades appearing on the student's transcript (Cumulative Grade Point Average) will be used. - 6.
+Southeastern's professional schools and academic colleges may set higher repeat rules regarding admission into specified programs.
+Policies for admission to and graduation from specific degree programs may be found in the appropriate academic section of this catalogue. - A student who is not eligible to repeat a course for additional academic credit but remains enrolled in this course will receive a grade of NC (No Credit).